rclark/errors/usage.md

 <a name="ConflictError"></a>
 ## type [ConflictError](<https://github.com/rclark/errors/blob/main/types.go#L175-L177>)

-ConflictError is an error that represents a situation where some action could not be completed due to a conflict.
+ConflictError is an [ErrorType](<#ErrorType>) that represents a situation where some action could not be completed due to a conflict.

 ```go
 type ConflictError struct {